Amanda Seyfried's Dog Is Just Like Us!

-Woman's best friend!!
-Amanda Seyfried is not shy about showing love for her bestie, 7-year-old Australian shepherd Finn.
+Woman’s best friend!
+Amanda Seyfried is not shy about showing love for her bestie, Australian shepherd Finn.
 And from the looks of her Instagram feed, he loves her right back and is the perfect sidekick.
-Watch the latest video in our "Pets, They're Just Like Us" series to see Finn and Seyfried at their finest.

 Sit, stay, fetch … or balance, play dress up and do celebrity impressions!
 These are just a few of the special tricks that Finn has mastered since being adopted by Seyfried.
 The two met while she was working on the set of the HBO series Big Love.
 A cast member’s dog gave birth and Seyfried was confident that she could help find the puppies homes.
 Many of her friends already had dogs of their own, though, and before she knew it, Finn had found an enormous place in her heart — and her home.
 Now, Finn and Seyfried are pretty much inseparable.